penmasters/zabbix-book/docs/ch06-zabbix-templates/templates.md

 - It can coexist safely even if it has a similar name.
 - It is ideal for creating customized variants of official templates.

+???+ note

+    If you manually remove or alter UUIDs in the YAML file, Zabbix treats it as a new object on import.

 ???+ info "Best practice"

     Add a suffix or prefix such as (Custom) to distinguish cloned templates and